mrunmayeeshirodkar/Assignment_Week4/README.md

 2. CodeBook.md describes the variables, the data, and any transformations or work that was performed to clean up the data.

-3. Script.R contains all the code to perform the analyses described in the 5 steps.
+3. Run_Analysis.R contains all the code to perform the analyses described in the 5 steps.
 They can be launched in RStudio by just importing the file.

 4. The output of the 5th step is called tidy.txt, and uploaded in the course project's form.